Art Project

 Any individual artist or small business owner who lives and/or works in or near Sioux Falls, South Dakota is eligible to participate in this art project.

-If you’re an entrepreneur (separately from any art form you might be engaged in), the only requirement is that you own your own business, and that there is a physical space in which you conduct that business that can form the backdrop of your environmental portrait.
+• If you’re an entrepreneur—separately from any art you might be engaged in—the only requirement is that you’re an independent local business owner (not a franchisee), and that there is a physical space (either fixed or mobile) in which you conduct that business that can form the backdrop of your environmental portrait.
+You do not have to have an official place of business, or employ others; it’s fine if you’re a sole proprietor running your business from home.

-What do you need from me?
+What do you need from the participant?

-All I ask for is a bit of your time and access to your studio, place of work, or wherever you engage in your art or profession.
-For example, if you're a writer and you do most of your writing in your home study, that's where the photo shoot will take place.
-But if you're a baker, we might do it in your bakery's kitchen, or alternatively in your storefront where the bread is displayed.
+All I ask for is a couple of hours of your undivided time and access to your studio, place of work, or wherever you engage in your art or profession.
+For example, if you're a writer and you do most of your writing in your home study, that's where the photo shoot would take place.
+If you're a baker, we might use your bakery's kitchen, or alternatively ithe storefront where your bread is displayed.
+If you’re an artist, we will shoot in your studio or workshop.

-In order to ensure best results and an authentic photo, it would be good to spend about a half hour getting to know each other.
-I'm happy to tell you anything about myself that you wish to know, but it's also very important that I know what inspires and motivates you in your work.
-That knowledge will help us both to decide how to arrange the space around you (the environment part of the environmental portrait), and where to place you in that environment for the portrait.
-This takes maybe another 15 to 30 minutes.
+Based on that conversation, we will decide how to arrange the space around you (the environment part of the environmental portrait), and where to place you in that environment for the portrait.
+This takes perhaps another 15 to 30 minutes.

 Will this cost me anything?